-With summer winding down in Lodi, now is a good time to get ahead on air conditioner maintenance.
+With summer winding down in Lodi, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t washed it lately, it could be full of mud and debris from your yard.
-This collection can decrease your unit’s efficiency and cause it to malfunction.
-Or require replacement faster.
+If you haven’t washed it recently, it could be blocked with dirt and yard waste.
+This accumulation can decrease your unit’s efficiency and cause it to malfunction.
+Or make it wear out faster.

-We recommend having your air conditioning system professionally serviced annually.
+We suggest having your air conditioning system professionally tuned-up annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on electric costs.
+A clean system can be more energy efficient, which could save you money on electric bills.

-Consistent AC maintenance also helps our technicians discover and take care of slight issues before they become costly problems.
+Regular AC maintenance also helps our technicians discover and address minor issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do on your own between professional tune-ups.
-You only need about an hour to get the grime off your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.
+There’s also some maintenance you can do alone between professional tune-ups.
+It only takes about an hour to wash your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?